amnona/paper-daycare/README.md

 ## Notebooks description:
 * kg-preprocess.ipynb - used to merge the samples from the 2 runs, add taxonomy and normalize/rarify the data.
 * age-heatmap.ipynb - create the heatmap for age-dependent ASVs (Fig 1C)
-* kg-twins.ipynb - analyse same/different day care age-matched samples (Fig 2A)
+* kg-twins.ipynb - analyse same/different day care age-matched samples (Fig 2A, Sup Fig S1)
-* daycare-home.ipynb - compare daycare to homecare matched samples, and draw heatmap and venn diagrams (Fig 3E,F)
+* daycare-home.ipynb - compare daycare to homecare matched samples, and draw heatmap and venn diagrams (Fig 3E,F, Sup Fig S4)
 * kg-alphadiv.ipynb - the effect of age and daycare vs. homecare on the number of ASVs (Sup Fig S2 A,B,C)